techqueria/website/README.md

 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Ftechqueria%2Fwebsite.svg?type=small)](https://app.fossa.io/projects/git%2Bgithub.com%2Ftechqueria%2Fwebsite?ref=badge_small)

-Website for [Techqueria.org](http://techqueria.org/), a community of Latinx professionals in the tech industry. 🌮
+[Techqueria](http://techqueria.org/) is a 501c3 nonprofit representing one of the largest communities for Latinx professionals in the tech industry. 🌮

+This repo is where we host our open-source website and soon to be member hub.

 ## Contributing